asmuth-archive/csgolytics/README.md

           --eventql_addr localhost:9175 \
           --eventql_database csgolytics

-To use CSGOLytics, you have to enable UDP logging in your dedicated server.
+To use CSGOLytics, you have to enable detailed logging in your dedicated server.
 You can either execute these lines via rcon or put them into your `autoexec.cfg` file.

-    > rcon logaddress_add x.x.x.x:3764
     > rcon log on
     > rcon mp_logdetail 3

-You also have to add an entry for each gameserver in `config/config.yml`. **It is important to enter the correct remote address for each gameserver in the config.yml file, otherwise incoming data will not be accepted**
+#### Sending log data via logtail

+The preferred way of sending the CS:GO logfiles to csgolytics is by using the included `csgolytics_logtail` script.
+To start the logtail script, execute this command (replace x.x.x.x with the address on which csgolytics is listening for http connections):

+    $ scripts/csgolytics_logtail --logdir /path/to/csgo/server/csgo/logs --target x.x.x.x:8080

+#### Sending log data via UDP

+Alternatively, you can use the built-in remote logging support to receive the log data via udp.
+However this is less reliable.
+Execute this line via rcon or put it into the `autoexec.cfg` file (replace x.x.x.x with the address on which csgolytics ist listening for udp packets)

+    > rcon logaddress_add x.x.x.x:3764

+When using UDP logging, you have to specify a source address to server_id mapping.
+To do so ...
+[FIXME}

 Game Events (JSON)